George Von Elm: Amateur career

-He won the Southern California Amateur three times: 1922, 1925, and 1927.
+Von Elm won the Southern California Amateur three times: 1922, 1925, and 1927.
 This is a prestigious event which always attracts a strong field.
 Von Elm won the 1925 Northern California Amateur title, and the 1925 California State Amateur (played at Pebble Beach Golf Links).
 In 1925 he became the first to win all three major California amateur titles in the same year; this feat has not been repeated since.
 He finished runner-up in the first Los Angeles Open, held in 1926; this famous tournament is one of the PGA Tour's longest-running events.

 In the 1920s amateur golf was in its heyday, with famous players such as Bobby Jones, Chick Evans, and Francis Ouimet.
 Von Elm's duels with Jones became legendary.
 In 1923 Von Elm advanced to the quarter-finals of the U.S. Amateur, but lost to former champion Ouimet.
 In 1924 Von Elm surprised the top golfers by finishing the U.S. Amateur as runner-up to Jones, though Jones won the final match at the Merion Golf Club by a resounding 9 and 8 margin.
 Von Elm became the first player from west of the Mississippi River to reach the final.
 The following year Jones eliminated Von Elm in the semifinals, at the Oakmont Country Club.
 But Von Elm persisted, and in 1926 succeeded in defeating Jones, who had already won the British Open and the U.S. Open that year, to collect the U.S. Amateur title in September at the Baltusrol Golf Club in northeastern New Jersey.
 A record-breaking crowd of 10,000 erupted with cheers as, in the words of an Associated Press reporter, "The monarch of golf was toppled from his amateur throne...by flaxen-haired George Von Elm...in one of the most stunning upsets of links history."
 Von Elm, who became the first champion from west of the Mississippi River, was presented with a new car by members of the Rancho Park Golf Course, his home club, upon his return to Los Angeles following the Amateur victory; Jones received a similar gift from Sarasota, Florida golfers that same year, following his wins in the two major Opens.